 Pumpkin Cheesecake Bars

-- First, preheat the oven to 325ºF and grease an 8-inch x 8-inch baking dish with coconut oil.
+- Preheat the oven to 325ºF and grease an 8-inch x 8-inch baking dish with coconut oil.
+Set aside.

-- Then, prepare your gingersnap cookie crumbs by placing gingersnap cookies in a food processor and process for about a minute or until they turn into into crumbs.
+- Make the gingersnap cookie crumbs.
+Place the gingersnap cookies in a food processor and process for about 1 minute until they turn into crumbs.

-- Prepare the crust by placing the gingersnap cookie crumbs, butter, and coconut oil into a large bowl.
-Use a spatula (or your hands) to mix all the ingredients together until the crust can hold its form.
+- Add the cookie crumbs, butter, and coconut to a large bowl.
+Use a spatula (or your hands) to mix the ingredients together until the crust mixture holds its form.

-- Bake at 325ºF for 10 minutes.
-Then, remove from the oven and let rest for at least 10 minutes before adding the cheesecake filling.
+- Bake for 10 minutes.
+Remove from the oven and let rest for at least 10 minutes before adding the cheesecake filling.
 Keep the oven on while you make the filling.

 Pumpkin Cheesecake Filling

-- Prepare the pumpkin cheesecake filling by placing all ingredients (except for the large eggs) into a large bowl.
+- Place all ingredients (except for the eggs) into a large bowl.
 Use a handheld mixture set on low/medium speed to mix together until smooth.

-- Add the eggs into the bowl with the pumpkin filling and use the electric mixer to mix the eggs into the filling on the lowest speed.
-Only mix until eggs are just combined (careful not to over mix!).
+- Add the eggs into the bowl with the pumpkin filling.
+Mix to incorporate the eggs into the filling on the lowest speed.
+Only mix until the eggs are *just* combined (careful not to over mix).

-- Pour pumpkin filling over the crust, making sure it's evenly spread out.
+- Pour the pumpkin filling over the crust.
+Make sure it's evenly spread out.

-- Bake at 325ºF for around 38-40 minutes or until the center of the pumpkin cheesecake bars are gelatin-like.
+- Bake until the center of the bars are gelatin-like, about 38-40 minutes.

-- Remove bars from the oven, let cool completely, and then place them in the refrigerator for at least 2 hours (or until chilled) before cutting into bars.
+- Remove bars from the oven and let cool completely at room temperature.
+Once cool, transfer to the refrigerator and chill for at least 2 hours before cutting into bars.

 - Top with your favorite whipped cream and a dusting of gingersnap crumbs.

 - Storage: Store any leftover cheesecake bars in an airtight container in the refrigerator for up to 5 days.